-- be aware that their child will have homework to be completed at home on most nights. - check the student planner or Aspen to be aware of assignments. - establish a homework routine to be used each night. - provide a quiet and well-lit area to do homework. - regularly check grades on Aspen to monitor their child's homework completion. - furnish basic school supplies (pens, pencils, paper, colored pencils, folders/binders, erasers).
+- be aware that their child will have homework to be completed at home.
+Check Aspen to be aware of missing assignments. - establish a homework routine to be used each night. - provide a quiet and well-lit area to do homework. - furnish basic school supplies (pens, pencils, paper, colored pencils, folders/binders, erasers).
+Specific supply list is listed on the Middle School Webpage.
 If any family is unable to provide these items, please notify the school counseling office and ask for assistance. - support the return of homework on a daily basis. - communicate with teachers if there are any questions or concerns.
 E-mail is suggested but phone calls are welcomed.